GrapheneOS/hardened_malloc/README.md

   size class regions interspersed with guard pages
 * Zero size allocations are memory protected
 * Protected allocator metadata
-    * Address space for metadata is never used for allocations and vice versa
+    * Address space for metadata is entirely reserved during initialization and never reused for allocations or anything else
     * [implementing stronger protection is in-progress]
 * Extension for retrieving the size of allocations with fallback to a sentinel for pointers not managed by the allocator